-Two of the five Bible commentaries that we have cited express the belief that everyone who repented for their past sins when they were converted to the Lord (i.e., genuine Christians) will be allowed to enter the kingdom of God, despite the fact that they may often sin after having become a Christian.
-And, both commentaries also assert that people who have never repented for their sins will not enter the kingdom of God.
+Two of the five Bible commentaries that we have cited express the belief that everyone who repented for their past sins when they were converted to the Lord (i.e., genuine Christians) will be allowed to enter the kingdom of God, even if they often commit such sins after having become a Christian.
+However, both of these commentaries assert that people who have never repented for their sins will not enter the kingdom of God.

-The other three Bible commentaries argue that if a person continues to commit the same sins, it is probable that person never made a valid profession of faith in Jesus Christ and, therefore, that person should not expect to enter the kingdom of God.
+The other three Bible commentaries that we have mentioned argue that if a person continues to commit the same sins, it is probable that person never made a valid profession of faith in Jesus Christ and, therefore, that person should not expect to enter the kingdom of God.
 None of these three commentaries make an exception for Christians who sincerely repent for their sins.

 It is our belief that if everyone who has committed the sins mentioned in the two focal scripture passages is excluded from the kingdom of God, even if they repent for committing those sins, there will not be many people in the kingdom of God.
-The primary reason for this belief is our supposition that during every year of their life, every person with sufficient mental capacity and maturity, including genuine Christians, is guilty of knowingly or unknowingly committing at least one – and more probably, several – of the sins that are mentioned in the two focal scriptures that we have cited.
+The primary reason for this belief is our supposition that during every year of their life, every person with sufficient mental capacity and maturity, including genuine Christians, is guilty of knowingly or unknowingly committing sins that are mentioned in the two focal scriptures that we have cited.

-So, if almost everyone – if not everyone – is guilty of committing one or more of the sins that are mentioned in the two focal scriptures, what is the most likely meaning of these two scriptures, especially for Christians?
+So, if almost everyone – if not everyone – is guilty of committing sins that are mentioned in the two focal scriptures, what is the most likely meaning of these two scriptures, especially for Christians?

-For anyone who has never sincerely trusted in Jesus Christ for eternal salvation (i.e., those who are not genuine Christians), the Bible does not provide sound reason for them to believe that they will be allowed by God to enter His kingdom.
-In contrast, we believe that 1 John 1:9 provides assurance that if genuine Christians continue to confess their sins and are truly repentant, God will not hold those sins against them (i.e., they will be forgiven) and, therefore, they will not be punished in any way for having committed those sins.
-This verse of scripture declares, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+With regard to anyone who has never sincerely trusted in Jesus Christ for eternal salvation (i.e., those who are not genuine Christians), we believe the Bible does not provide a clear reason for them to believe that they will be allowed by God to enter His kingdom.
+In contrast, we also believe that 1 John 1:9 provides assurance that if genuine Christians continue to confess their sins and are truly repentant, God will not hold those sins against them (i.e., they will be forgiven) and, therefore, they will not be punished in any way for having committed those sins.
+This scripture, which is applicable to Christians specifically, declares, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

-Although 1 John 1:9 does not indicate that Christians who fail to repent won’t be allowed to enter the kingdom of God, the verse does infer that unconfessed sins will not be forgiven by God.
+Although 1 John 1:9 does not indicate that Christians who fail to repent will not be allowed to enter the kingdom of God, the verse does infer that unconfessed sins will not be forgiven by God.
 Therefore, there probably will be some form of punishment for unconfessed sins.
-However, it is our belief that this punishment is likely to take the form of lesser rewards in heaven, rather than some form of severe punishment.
+It is our belief that this punishment is likely to take the form of lesser rewards in heaven, rather than some form of severe punishment.

 Furthermore, if professing Christians have sincerely trusted in Jesus Christ for eternal salvation, they will be allowed to enter the kingdom of God, regardless of whether or not they later confess all of their subsequent sins (see John 3:16).
 If this last statement is not true, then no one could have assurance of their eternal salvation, because a sudden death might prevent them from being able to confess their recent sins.
-[See our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For further perspective regarding this matter, click on “What Must a Person Do to Be Assured of Eternal Salvation?”)]

 Definitions of the Types of Sins Mentioned in the Two Focal Scripture Passages*